dev-mansonthomas/AKS-ActiveActive-Redis/README.md

-# Deploying Redis Enterprise Active Active on AKS & Demo
+# Deploying Redis Enterprise Active/Active on AKS & Demo

-This repo contains deployment scripts and web monitoring dashboard for Active Active Redis Enterprise deployment in two Azure Regions.
+This repo contains deployment scripts and web monitoring dashboard for Active/Active Redis Enterprise deployment in two Azure Regions.
 This repo will allow you to showcase the 99.999% HA capabilities of RedisEnterprise

 ![alt text](images/flask_app.png)